boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 The result is not a bad one at all.
 In fact this was a very large performance gain vs the amount of work required.

+I then started thinking about the problem some more.
+Rather than having a large single loop over the whole in memory file, what if we had one loop over, and when we entered a new state we drifted into a new state which processed bytes until the state changed?
+IE rather than loop and check the state, change state and then loop.
+Would this be faster?

+This is a rather large change but because it totally changes how the application works it might produce the best result so far.
+For a start it would mean that the loops would be much shorter which increases the chance that the code lives totally in cache.

 One annoying thing that comes out of the very tight benchmarks posted is that scc spends a non trivial amount of time parsing the JSON it uses for language features.
 For example over a few runs with the trace logging enabled I recorded the following,

 ```